jatorresmunguia/DiseaseOutbreaksData/README.md

 ### "Outbreaks.RData" (or alternatively "Outbreaks.csv")
 #### Description:
 Dataset containing 1951 observations (unique disease outbreaks), occurred in a total of 233 countries and territories from 1996, and associated to 70 different infectious diseases.
-An unique outbreak happens when a country has at least one case of a specific disease during a particular year.
+A unique outbreak happens when a country has at least one case of a specific disease during a particular year.
 #### Data records:
 "Country": Name of the country where the outbreak occurred.